 However, in the 50s, the construction work could finally be continued.
-Since 2005, the crypt and the birth façade have been listed as UNESCO World Heritage Sites.
+Since the 24th of July 1969, the basilica has been declared a Spanish Property of Cultural Interest [(R.I)-51-0003813-00000], and in 2005, the crypt and the birth façade have been listed even as UNESCO World Heritage Sites.

 In November 2010, the interior was completed and consecrated by Pope Benedict XVI and raised to the Basilica Minor.
 However, there is still a lot to be done until completion.
 18 towers are to stand someday.

 In the following, we present to you 3 popular accommodations in Barcelona for different Budgets.
 If you want to know which neighborhood is the best for you, make sure to check our comprehensive Barcelona Neighborhood and Accommodation Guide before booking.

 Budget Accommodation in Barcelona

 Find a whole lot of amazing tours and entrance tickets for Barcelona on GetYourGuide here.

 How long should you spend at Sagrada Familia?

 You should take your time when you visit to enjoy all the details this famous church offers.
 Make sure to plan at least 1 ½ hours for your visit.
 A little bit more if you want to visit the towers as well.